Furin: Clinical significance

 Furin is one of the proteases responsible for the proteolytic cleavage of HIV envelope polyprotein precursor gp160 to gp120 and gp41 prior to viral assembly.
 This protease is also thought to play a role in tumor progression.
 The use of alternate polyadenylation sites has been found for the FURIN gene.

 Furin is enriched in the Golgi apparatus, where it functions to cleave other proteins into their mature/active forms.
 Furin cleaves proteins just downstream of a basic amino acid target sequence (canonically, Arg-X-(Arg/Lys) -Arg').
-In addition to processing cellular precursor proteins, furin is also utilized by a number of pathogens.
+In addition to processing cellular precursor proteins, furin is also used by a number of pathogens.
 For example, the envelope proteins of viruses such as HIV, influenza, dengue fever, several filoviruses including ebola and marburg virus, and the spike protein of SARS-CoV-2, must be cleaved by furin or furin-like proteases to become fully functional.
 When SARS-CoV-2 virus is being synthesized in an infected cell, furin or furin-like proteases cleave the spike protein into two portions (S1 and S2), which remain associated.

-Anthrax toxin, pseudomonas exotoxin, and papillomaviruses must be processed by furin during their initial entry into host cells.
+Anthrax toxin, Pseudomonas exotoxin, and papillomaviruses must be processed by furin during their initial entry into host cells.
 Inhibitors of furin are under consideration as therapeutic agents for treating anthrax infection.

 Furin is regulated by cholesterol and substrate presentation.
 When cholesterol is high, furin traffics to GM1 lipid rafts.
 When cholesterol is low, furin traffics to the disordered region.
 This is speculated to contribute to cholesterol and age dependent priming of SARS-CoV.

 Expression of furin in T-cells is required for maintenance of peripheral immune tolerance.